-Stated df of 0.808 applies for a basic application of 100 μ L. Increasing the sample volume (refer to validation report) with unchanged reagent volumes requires conversion of the
+Stated df of 0.808 applies for a basic application of 100 $\mu L.$ Increasing the sample volume (refer to validation report) with unchanged reagent volumes requires conversion of the dilution factor (df)

 If the volume is increased, the test system may be affected.
 In general, this must be checked depending on the matrix.
 It is recommended to adjust the sample blank to the increased sample volume.